sdaveygargan/Workshop-1/README.md

   public bool ChangeColorRed = true; // Adds a Public Variable that can change value in the Editor

-  void OnCollisionEnter () { // This function run when the object has a collision
+  void OnCollisionEnter () { // This function runs when the object has a collision

     if (ChangeColorRed == true){

-      // Finds the component Renderer, and change the color of the Material to red gameObject.GetComponent<Renderer>().material.color = Color.red;
+      // Finds the component Renderer, and changes the color of the Material to red gameObject.GetComponent<Renderer>().material.color = Color.red;

    	} else {